Kaanchli Life in a Slough

 Kaanchli: Life in a Slough is a 2020 Indian period drama film that was produced and directed by Dedipya Joshii, and stars Sanjay Mishra, Shikha Malhotra, Lalit Parimoo and Nareshpal Singh Chauhan.
 The film was co-produced by Shobha Devi and presented by Anup Jalota.
 It is based on a story by Vijaydan Detha, a folk-story writer from Rajasthan, India, whose stories have been adapted into many films including Shah Rukh Khan's Paheli.
 Kaanchli, whose theme is social welfare, tells the story of a strong, self-reliant woman's struggle for survival.

-The film was released on 7 February 2020 at Carnival Cinemas, and performed well at the Indian box office for two weeks.
+The film was released on 7 February 2020 at Carnival Cinemas.

 Plot

 The film is based on a story of folklorist Vijadan Detha.
 Kishnu is married to a beautiful woman named Kajri, towards whom Thakur, a resident of the village, has bad intentions.
 Thakur asks his right-hand man Bhoja to get Kajri for him.
 Kajri, however, is loyal to her husband and one day attacks Thakur in self-defence.
 Rather than praising her, Kishnu warns Kajri to not behave in this manner with Thakur again.
 Heartbroken and stubborn, Kajri tries to get a reaction from her husband by entering into an extramarital affair with another man, Bhoja.
 Bhoja falls in love with Kajri, which gives her the idea to test Kishnu using Bhoja just to see her husband's reaction.